Ed Miliband, why is your name not on your son’s birth certificate?

 - If you are married, only one of you needs to go to the register office in order to include both names on the certificate.

 - However, if you are not married both partners need to be present.

 In Ed’s case, because a birth certificate has already been issued for Daniel, the birth will need to be re-registered to create a new birth record with both Justine and Ed’s names on it.
 This can be done at any time after the birth.

-The law was recently changed to allow women in same sex partnerships to have both of their names appear on a birth certificate.
+The law was also changed to allow women in same sex partnerships to have both of their names appear on a birth certificate.